manningstinson/workout-planner/README.md

 ## Retrieve Exercise
 The retrieve exercise page will allow a user to retrieve several exercises based on a specific search criteria.

-## ***Exercise Animations***
+## Exercise Content | Animations

-*This was made with the intentions of being another way for people to find the help they need when trying new exercises and methods in weight loss or strength training.*
+*This was made with the intentions of being another way for people to find the help they need when trying new exercises and methods in weight loss or strength

-## Table of Contents

 - [Installation](#installation)
 - [Usage](#usage)